TcMenu/tcMenu/README.md

 ## Types of input supported

-* Button based rotary encoder emulation (Up, Down and OK buttons)
+* Button based rotary encoder emulation (Up, Down and OK buttons) either local, i2c expander, shift register, or DfRobot analog.
 * Rotary encoder based input with no need any additional components in many cases.
+Either local or i2c expander.
 * No local input facilities if your application is completely controlled remotely.

 ## Display types that are supported

 * LiquidCrystal 20x4 or 16x2 displays - can be either directly connected, i2c or on a shift register.
-* Adafruit_GFX - can render onto a display compatible with this library
+* Adafruit_GFX - can render onto a display compatible with this library.

 ## Remote endpoints that are supported

+This menu library provides complete remote control, presently over serial and ethernet.
+The full menu structure is sent over the wire and the Java API provides it as a tree that can be manipulated.
+There is also a defined protocol for other languages.
+In addition to this the menu can be programatically manipulated very easily on the device.

 * RS232 endpoint that supports full control of the menu items using a Java API - example app included.
 * Ethernet endpoint that supports the Ethernet library specification.